extwiii/Algorithms-Stanford.University/README.md

 # Algorithms-Stanford.University
-* Learn To Think Like A Computer Scientist
-* Algorithms - Stanford University - Coursera
+* Learn To Think Like A Computer Scientist, Algorithms - Stanford University - Coursera

  This specialization is an introduction to algorithms for learners with at least a little programming experience.
 The specialization is rigorous but emphasizes the big picture and conceptual understanding over low-level implementation and mathematical details.
 After completing this specialization, you will be well-positioned to ace your technical interviews and speak fluently about algorithms with other programmers and computer scientists.